ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This is part 15 - `Partitioned database`.

 We haven't discussed this yet, but Cloudant is a distributed database.
-There are many storage nodes that make up a Cloudant service and a database's documents are distributed across the nodes in groups called `shards`.
+Many storage nodes make up a Cloudant service and a database's documents are distributed across the nodes in groups called `shards`.
 A single database is said to be `sharded` or divided into multiple pieces.

 In a normal Cloudant database, a document is allocated a shard algorithmically - effectively documents are distributed around the shards randomly.